ben-wolfe/SENG_265/README.md

-# SENG 265
+# SENG 265 - Software Development Methods
-A repository to hold work for my SENG 265, Software Development Methods, class.
+This repository contains the four assignments that were completed for this class as well as my lecture notes.

 ## Assignment Descriptions
 * Assignment 1 - Burrows-Wheeler Transform (C)